Simulating non-Markovian open quantum dynamics by exploiting physics-informed neural network: Results and discussion

 Next, we investigate how the choice of the feature mapping functions $\vec{f}(t)$ for the time nodes in the input layer affects the performance of PINN-DQME.
 Figure~\ref{fig:ft} compares results obtained using two different mappings within the first subdomain $[0, 0.228\,\Gamma^{-1}]$ for the case of $k_{\rm B}T=0.3\,\Gamma$: a simple linear mapping $\vec{f}_a(t): \{t\}$, and a richer polynomial mapping $\vec{f}_b(t):\{t, t^2, t^3\}$.
 As depicted in Fig.~\ref{fig:ft}(a), the richer feature set $\vec{f}_b(t)$ yields significantly more accurate population dynamics than the linear mapping $\vec{f}_a(t)$.
 This improvement is corroborated by the loss curves in Fig.~\ref{fig:ft}(b), where $\vec{f}_b(t)$ achieves a lower final loss, confirming that enhanced input features facilitate both faster convergence and higher accuracy.
+Here, the time-feature mapping functions were chosen based on simplicity and the physical behavior of the system.
+Specifically, $\vec{f}_a(t) = \{t\}$ and the richer polynomial mapping $\vec{f}_b(t) = \{t, t^2, t^3\}$ were selected for their simplicity, although other mappings are also possible.
+However, in our tests, exponential and logarithmic mappings (e.g. $\{e^{t},\ \log t\}$) did not perform as well as the polynomial ones.
+For later subdomains, the term $t^{0.5}/(t + 0.015\Gamma^{-1})$ was designed to capture the decreasing trend of the current.
+Its numerator $t^{0.5}$ ensures that the term vanishes at $t=0$, similar to the polynomial mappings, while the constant $0.015\,\Gamma^{-1}$ in the denominator regularizes the expression, preventing divergence and ensuring a finite value at $t=0$.

 We have also explored several other techniques to enhance PINN‑DQME performance, such as replacing the simple MLP with a ResNet architecture \cite{he2016deep,cheng2021deep} and modifying the initial‑condition loss to incorporate multiple residual points at subdomain boundaries.
 While these modifications yield modest accuracy improvements, they remain insufficient to reliably capture the full time evolution at $k_{\rm B} T = 0.3\,\Gamma$.
 These results highlight the inherent limitations of the current PINN framework in representing complex non‑Markovian open quantum dynamics.